DiceDB/dice/docs/src/content/docs/commands/HSET.md

 ---
 title: HSET
-description: The `HSET` command in DiceDB is used to set the value of a field in a hash.
-If the hash does not exist, a new hash is created.
-If the field already exists in the hash, the value is updated.
+description: The `HSET` command in DiceDB is used to set the value of a field in a hash table.
+If the hash table does not exist, a new hash is created.
+If the field already exists in the hash table, the value is updated.
 This command is useful for managing and storing key-value pairs within a hash data structure.
 ---

-The `HSET` command in DiceDB is used to set the value of a field in a hash.
-If the hash does not exist, a new hash is created.
-If the field already exists in the hash, the value is updated.
+The `HSET` command in DiceDB is used to set the value of a field in a hash table.
+If the hash table does not exist, a new hash is created.
+If the field already exists in the hash table, the value is updated.
 This command is useful for managing and storing key-value pairs within a hash data structure.

 ## Syntax